PAR-Government/Media-Journaling-Tool/doc/API.md

 * notifier - notify progress (TBD)

-###Type of Composite Builders
+### Type of Composite Builders

 The set of builders are available in maskgen.mask_rules

 * ColorCompositeBuilder -- uses each edge's assigned color to overlay in a single mask per final image
 * JPEG2000CompositeBuilder -- store each probe in a JPEG2000 file as a bit plane.

+ColorCompositeBuilder make looking appealing but introduces obfuscation of masks, as one region of color covers another.

 JPEG2000CompositeBuilder builds one JP2 file per unique dimensions of final images within a project.
 For example, if all the final images shared the same width and heighth,  the probes share the same JPEG2000 file.
 Each probe is assigned a bit plane.
 As an edge may be be represented by multiple probes, two or more probes for the same edge may share the same bit plane IF the probes final image mask are the same.

-AJPEG 2000 image is made up of multiple channels (third dimension).
+A JPEG 2000 image is made up of multiple channels (third dimension).
 Each pixel of every channel is described by an unsigned byte, with values from 0 to 255.
 Each bit in the byte is part bit plane, covering the same bit across the entire set of pixels represented in the JPEG 2000 image.

 Each probe has a dictionary attribute called composites.
 The key of the dictionary is the composite type: 'color' or 'jp2'.
 The contents are dictionaries describing the probes participation in the composite.
 This includes color, filename, bit plane, etc.   The bit plane is a number from 1 to N.   Common rules apply to find the actual channel and bit in the file: